nghttp2/nghttp2/doc/nghttpx.1.rst

     The backend addresses sharing same <PATTERN> are grouped together forming  load balancing  group.

+    Optionally,   backend   application  protocol   can   be
+    specified in <PROTO>.
+All that share the same <PATTERN>
+    must  have  the  same  <PROTO> value  if  it  is  given.
+    <PROTO>  should be  one  of the  following list  without
+    quotes: "h2", "http/1.1".
+The  default value of <PROTO>
+    is "http/1.1".
+Note that  usually "h2" refers to HTTP/2
+    over TLS.
+But  in this option, it may  mean HTTP/2 over cleartext TCP unless :option:`--backend-tls` is used.

     Since ";" and ":" are  used as delimiter, <PATTERN> must not  contain these  characters.
 Since  ";" has  special